Skogarmadr/bachelor-thesis/chapters/06-protocol.md

 #### Public key hash
 For a public key $Q$ to a given $h_Q = \mathcal{H}_\textit{160}(Q)$ where $\mathcal{H}_\textit{160}$ is the `SHA256` followed by the `RIPEMD-160` algorithm.
-$h_Q$ is the version of $Q$ that is given to another participant so that they can send it bitcoins.
+$h_Q$ is the hash version of $Q$ that is given to another participant so that they can send it bitcoins.
 It's shorter than the original public key, and it may provide an extra layer of security for the bitcoins compared to giving the public key directly.

 #### Hashlock
 Hashlock is for revealing the secret to the other participant.
 It is a primitive that includes a value to reveal some data (pre-image) that is associated with a given hash where $h_s = \mathcal{H}_\textit{256}(s)$ and handle the spent of the HTLC.